About – St Andrew’s Church, Chelmondiston

 We have a loop system to help people with hearing aids and large print orders of service are available for those who prefer them.

 We regularly have baptisms and weddings in St Andrew’s.
 Please contact the Rector for more information or visit our webpages.

 After the service on the first Sunday of the month we have a Charity Bring and Buy Stall raising funds for a different charity each month.
 Most Sundays we have coffee after our service to catch up with each other.

-Our Harvest gifts are often donated to the Homeless Family Unit in Ipswich and we also support them before Christmas.
+Our Harvest gifts are often donated to FIND, the local food bank in Ipswich.
+We also support them before Christmas.

 If you would like a listening ear after a bereavement, or would like to discuss funeral arrangements, you can always contact the Rector or one of the other members of the ministry team.
 We are here to help.

 Members of St Andrew’s are often involved in Village activities like e.g. the Good Neighbour Scheme.